 A radon stack can be passive or active.
 A properly installed sub-slab barrier and passive stack is a great start, and in higher risk areas or with trickier situations of retrofitting existing homes, a fan can be installed in the stack that increases the draw.
 There are numerous techniques for lowering radon levels no matter the situation.

-New home passive radon evacuation stacks:
+New Green home passive radon evacuation stacks:

 Before concrete slabs are poured, the addition of a well sealed vapour/radon barrier and a simple PVC tube and a T-junction can give radon gas an easy escape route.
 It is a very simple and low-cost procedure that has great results in reducing radon levels in homes simply due to the natural stack effect.
 An electrical junction box should be located near the stack in order to allow for the installation of a fan if testing of the home reveals that it is necessary.

-Radon mitigation in existing homes:
+Radon mitigation in basements & crawlspaces:

+Removing radon from basements & crawlspaces is easier if prevented rather than cured, and existing homes that are found to have high levels of Radon should look at mitigation asap.
 Depending on the state of your basement and or crawlspace, there will be varying degrees of difficulty in mitigating radon.
 Crawlspaces can often be fitted with a radon stack and membrane barrier, finished basements and those with already poured concrete floors will probably prove a bit more difficult.
 As the awareness of the danger of radon gas becomes more common, you are not left to deal with this on your own as contractors are regularly popping up that specialize in reducing home radon levels.